-NIN: FG Approves 203 Enrolment Agents to Boost Registration
+NIN: FG approves 203 enrolment agents to boost registration

 From Benjamin Babine, Abuja

-The Minister of Communications and Digital Economy, Dr. Isa Pantami has approved the licensing of 173 private sector Agents haswell as 30 State Institutions to help conduct enrolment of Nigerians and legal residents into the National Identity Database (NIDB) on behalf of the National Identity Management Commission (NIMC).
+The Minister of Communications and Digital Economy, Dr. Isa Pantami has approved the licensing of 173 private sector agents as well as 30 state institutions to help conduct enrolment of Nigerians and legal residents into the National Identity Database (NIDB) on behalf of the National Identity Management Commission (NIMC).

-This approval follows the directive by the Minister who ordered that all Subscriber Identification Modules (SIM) cards without with valid National Identification Numbers (NIN) should be blocked.
-The Director-General of NIMC, Engr.
-Aliyu Aziz, revealed this in a statement in Abuja.
+This approval follows the directive by the Minister who ordered that all Subscriber Identification Modules (SIM) cards without valid National Identification Numbers (NIN) should be blocked.
+The Director General of NIMC, Aliyu Aziz, disclosed this in a statement in Abuja.

 Some of the 173 private sector organisations licensed include MTN, Glo, Airtel, 9mobile, Etranzact, VDT Communications, Unified Payment Services were also approved.